The MuZZZeum Sleepover program is sponsored in part by:

 - Sleeping bag and pillow.
 A sleeping pad/cot/air mattress is optional, although the Museum does not supply an air pump.
 We ask that campers make every attempt to “double up” on large mattresses to save on space.
 You will be sleeping in the Science Gallery.
 Although the floors are carpeted, you will be more comfortable with something under your sleeping bag.

-- Campers should wear comfortable clothing for an active program and bring indoor shoes, if they wear boots.
+- Campers should wear comfortable clothing for an active program and bring indoor shoes, sandals or hard-soled slippers, especially in the wintertime.
+Sock feet or bare feet are not permitted on tours and activities.

 - Campers often change into pajamas for the flashlight tour: please pack regular pajamas or something comfortable like a jogging suit.